INL/BlackLab/core/src/site/markdown/getting-started.md

 Your data is indexed and placed in a new BlackLab index in the "test-index" directory.

+Please note that if you're indexing large files, you should give java more than the default heap memory, using the `-Xmx` option.
+See [here](https://docs.oracle.com/cd/E15523_01/web.1111/e13814/jvm_tuning.htm#PERFM161).
+For really large files, and if you have the memory, you could use `-Xmx 6G`, for example.

 See also:

 - [Adding a new input format](add-input-format.html) (if your format isn't supported yet and you don't want to convert)